ddemeshko123/projects/README.md

-# Academic projects at Skoltech and MIPT
+# Academic projects and tasks at Skoltech and MIPT

 List of courses:
 - Numerical linear algebra (NLA)